U.S. guitar maker PRS resumes hand-building instruments - at a safe distance

-STEVENSVILLE, Md.
-(Reuters) - Maryland’s decision to reopen non-essential businesses came just in time for high-end guitar maker PRS Guitars, which kept 374 workers on its payroll during an eight-week shutdown that has gouged a deep hole in revenues, executives said.
+STEVENSVILLE, Md., May 19 (Reuters) - Maryland’s decision to reopen non-essential businesses came just in time for high-end guitar maker PRS Guitars, which kept 374 workers on its payroll during an eight-week shutdown that has gouged a deep hole in revenues, executives said.

 About 90 PRS employees came back to a very different workplace on Monday, their work stations spaced six feet apart, with one-way “traffic lanes” drawn on the factory floor and a 55-gallon drum of hand sanitizer on hand.